David Gillmore, Baron Gillmore of Thamesfield

-David Howe Gillmore, Baron Gillmore of Thamesfield, GCMG,(16 August 1934 – 20 March 1999) was a British diplomat.
+David Howe Gillmore, Baron Gillmore of Thamesfield, GCMG (16 August 1934 – 20 March 1999) was a British diplomat.
 He retired in 1994 after a distinguished diplomatic career in which he was a leading light in John Major's extrication of the UK from its policy of confronting apartheid South Africa.
-He was educated at Trent College.
+He was educated at Trent College, Derbyshire, and King's College, Cambridge.